I was making a pot of my Easy Chili and wanted to have some cornbread to go with it.

 - This gluten free quinoa soup looks delicious!

 In fact, I liked this gluten free cornbread so much, even if we could do corn again, I would choose this recipe.
 It is just as delicious as any cornbread I’ve ever made, but it has a nutritional upper-hand with the millet.
+You may also want to try these gluten free crescent rolls!

 To all my corn-free compadres and those looking to expand their wholesome grain exposure: enjoy!